macor161/opencollab-lib/README.md

 # OpenCollab Library

-`opencollab-lib` is a library port of [opencollab-cli](https://github.com/yondonfu/opencollab-cli).
+`opencollab-lib` is a library based on Yondon Fu's [opencollab](https://github.com/yondonfu/opencollab).
 It can be used in any NodeJs or Electron app.

 # Install

-Three dependencies are currently needed to use the frontend:
+Two dependencies are currently needed to use the library:
 * [TestRPC](https://github.com/ethereumjs/testrpc) for the Ethereum RPC client
 * [ipfs](https://www.npmjs.com/package/ipfs) for the IPFS node
-* [opencollab-cli](https://github.com/macor161/opencollab-cli) to handle the `mango://` protocol.

 Then run `npm install`.

 ```
-npm install -g ethereumjs-testrpc ipfs opencollab-cli
+npm install -g ethereumjs-testrpc ipfs
 npm install
 ```